Michael-25/portfolio/README.md

 - Certificate in **Ethical Hacking** — MyCaptain
 - Certificate in **Android App Development** — MyCaptain
 - Workshop: **Bioinformatics** — Computer Society of India
-(Links to certificates stored on your GitHub: `Michael-25/Certificates`.)

 ---